YBenPan/Systems-Final-Project/README.md

 | Semaphores                      | Prevent multiple users from modifying the same data concurrently |
 | Finding information about files | Get information about database files and tables                  |

 ### How you are breaking down the project and who is responsible for which parts.

+- Phase 1a: Ben & Frank.
+Straightforward implementation, so will split work evenly

+- Phase 1b: Ben

+- Phase 2: Frank

+- Phase 3 and 4: Ben & Frank since these are advanced features that require further research together

 ### What algorithms and data structures you will be using, and how.